samchristywork/terminal-calendar/README.md

 | /                | Search for a string in day data using regex.      |
 | \                | Same as '/', but is case insensitive.             |
 | Cursor keys      | Scroll the calendar.                              |

+## Text Editor

+In order to edit calendar data, you need to have a text editor set up.
+By default, the program will use Vim, but if you have your `$EDITOR` variable set then that will be used instead, or you can specify an editor with the `-e` or `--editor` options.

+The program uses the `system` library function to call the program you specified with a single filename argument.

+## Print Command

+Pressing the "p" key will run the `print.sh` script or whatever command you specified with the `--command` option.
+This can be useful for a number of use-cases, but it is primarily intended to be used to publish calendar data to a website or server for online access and backups.
+I use something similar to the following command so that I can see my calendar on a webpage even when I'm away from my computer:

 ## Usage